larsimproves/hugo-demo/content/search.md

 ---
-title: "Search"
+title: ""
 layout: "search"
 # url: "/search/"
 # description: "Description for Search"
 summary: "search"
-placeholder: "placeholder text in search input box"
+placeholder: "What are you looking for?"
 ---